Garden styles may be endless, but where to start doesn’t have to be overwhelming.

 With all that information, Good Friend builds a garden that brings to life a client’s vision and supports the site’s ecology.
 Short-and long-term expectations are always part of the conversation.
 Good Friend will always explain the ‘why’ behind aspects of the garden design and planting.

-• We use both native and non-native plants (including kitchen edibles) in garden designs.
-If ‘natives only’ is a client’s preference, Good Friend will happily honor that preference.
+We use both native and non-native plants (including kitchen edibles) in garden designs.

 Good Friend’s goal is to maximize ecological health in garden design.
 We define ‘health' as actions that establish:

-Good Friend will never use any plant on the New York State Department of Environmental Conservation’s invasive species list, burning bush (euonymus alatus), or callery pear (pyrus calleryana dcne)—even if the plant was bred to be sterile.
+Good Friend will never use any plant on the New York State Department of Environmental Conservation’s invasive species list, burning bush (euonymus alatus), common ivy (hedera helix), or callery pear (pyrus calleryana)—even if the plant was bred to be sterile.
+These plants have considerable negative impacts on local ecosystems.

-If the site needs to be prepped or amended for planting, Good Friend will always recommend no- or low-till strategies.
+If the site needs to be prepped or amended for planting, Good Friend will always recommend no- or low-till strategies before more disruptive measures.
 These range from amending soils with composts and teas, to raised or no-till/no-dig beds.

 Importantly, certain of these strategies can take a few weeks to six months to develop before seeding or planting.
 This is why the best time to engage on garden design is the spring or fall.